 A heavy apochromatic triplet like the Essentials 127ED needs a good mount.
 Explore Scientific offers absolutely nothing in the way of mounting suggestions, so some users often buy rather lightweight mounts or even mounts that are plainly incapable of holding the scope.

-The Orion Atlas, Sky-Watcher EQ6R, and Losmandy G11 (the latter of which Explore Scientific offers with a wireless controlled deluxe GoTo system).
+A Celestron Advanced VX holds the scope fine for visual use, though it is insufficient for astrophotography.
+The Orion Atlas, Sky-Watcher EQ6R, and Losmandy G11 (the latter of which Explore Scientific offers with a wirelessly-controlled deluxe GoTo system) are all great choices for using the Essentials 127ED for imaging or visual use.
 Keep in mind that for any of these mounts, you will need to buy a Losmandy-style dovetail and bolt it to the tube rings, or buy a Losmandy-to-Vixen adapter for your mount.

-In addition to an EQ6 mount previously discussed, for serious deep-sky astrophotography you’ll need an autoguiding setup.
-Mounting a guide scope will require replacing the ES/Meade shoe for a Synta-style one, or removing the tube carry handle and putting a dovetail on top of it.
-A 30 or 50 mm guide scope will be more than adequate for guiding with a planetary/guide camera.
+In addition to a sufficient German equatorial mount, as previously discussed, for serious deep-sky astrophotography with the 127ED, you’ll need an autoguiding setup.
+Mounting a guide scope will require replacing the ES or Made shoe for a Synta-style one, or removing the tube carry handle and putting a dovetail on top of it.
+A 30 or 50 mm guide scope will be more than adequate for guiding the 127ED with a planetary/guide camera.